Concept Art _

 Concept Art requires more than just the ability to imagine unique, evocative and purposeful ideas and imagery.
-It also requires the ability to communicate this imagery in a way that conveys the true depth of your idea.
-To help you achieve this, we’ll help you develop both your conceptual and technical skills, including the traditional drawing fundamentals of anatomy and perspective and digital skills like digital painting and 3D software.
+It also requires the ability to communicate this imagery in a way that conveys the true depth of an idea.
+To help you achieve this, we’ll help you develop both your conceptual and technical skills, which include traditional skills in drawing, anatomy and perspective, as well as as well as your ability to use digital tools like digital painting and using 3D software.

-There are many techniques concept artists use to refine their ideas into viable concepts and then develop those concepts into fully realised artworks.
+There are many techniques concept artists use to visualise ideas from working with line art, developing from silhouettes or using 3D tools as a base.
 We’ll introduce you to these techniques and teach you various workflows to take a project from start to finish, while leveraging your core art skills to bring your imagination to life.